johnrsibert/JonzPandemic/index.md

 The upper panel of each plot shows the number of new cases reported each day as vertical blue lines.
 The saw-tooth appearance of the vertical bars is smoothed by with an 7 day moving average shown as the heavy blue line marked "7da".
-The horizontal red line in the per capita cases is 0.05 new cases per day per 1000 people.
+The horizontal red line in the per capita cases graph is an arbitrary standard to facilitate comparison with other regions.
-This prevalence rate is a useful standard for comparison with other counties.
-The arbitrary value 0.05 is a proxy value that is less than the per capita case count in 95% of all US counties.
+It marks the number of cases per 1000 people that is less than or equal to the lowest 5% of the prevalence estimates in all counties with more then 500,000 people.
 The middle panel of each plot is a similar presentation of the number of new deaths reported each day.
 The lower panel in each plot shows the trajectory of the ratio of fatalities to cases (or Case